Brand development that increases sales velocity, guaranteed.

 • Guided Assessments: Focus groups where a moderator directs a group that matches our target customer.

-• Online studies are great for collecting large responses during the initial package design strategy.
+• Online studies are great for collecting significant responses during the initial package design strategy.

-• In-depth interviews Provide more detailed information about customer motivations, perceptions, and preferences.
+• In-depth interviews offer more detailed insights into customer motivations, perceptions, and preferences.

 • Post Purchase Surveys: Follow-up surveys to determine intent to repurchase and brand loyalty.

-The idea is to leverage research methodologies to get a complete view of your market’s perceptions.
+The idea is to leverage research methodologies to gain a comprehensive understanding of your market’s perceptions.
 What do they think of your brand?
 Does your new packaging stand out on the shelf?
 How long do they typically spend comparing products, and is your new design worth consideration?

 Initial Research For Your CPG Brand

 To begin, plan out your research goals and determine a reasonable scope for each effort.
-Proper planning is crucial to getting an organizational buy-in, from your C-suite to your marketers to your designers.
+Proper planning is crucial to gaining organizational buy-in, from your C-suite to your marketers and designers.
 Everyone needs to agree and have the same goals in mind.

-Start by analyzing the existing market research for a historical understanding of consumer behavior from your target market.
+Begin by analyzing existing market research to gain a historical understanding of consumer behavior within your target market.

 Following your understanding of the market, test certain concepts individually or in small groups.
 Structure your testing to focus on individual elements one at a time, such as your product packaging layout, color choice, copy, and so on.